shopgate/retail-red-docs/markdown/api-reference/general/service-urls.md

 ## Service Subdomains

-Every retail.red service is reachable under its own subdomain, using the following format: `https://{serviceName}.shopgate.io`.
+Every Shopgate service is reachable under its own subdomain, using the following format: `https://{serviceName}.shopgate.io`.

 **Examples**